roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-01 ****** byCathartico© I got frantic at once and tried to cover up my exposed tits.
+I got frantic at once and tried to cover up my exposed tits.
 Shit!
 This wasn't supposed to happen!
 What was this plumber doing in the house?
 How was I supposed to know that my neighbors had contracted a laborer to do some repairs while they were away over the weekend?

  He had seen me naked.
 He had seen me stripping and dancing for the pool boy!
 He could tell my neighbors and expose me as a naughty slut all over the neighborhood.
 I had just moved here!
 I didn't want my reputation ruined after only a couple of weeks!